iterative/dvc.org/content/docs/tutorials/get-started/data-pipelines.md

 # Data Pipelines

-This layer of DVC provides the ability to register data processing or modeling workflows or _pipelines_ that can be easily managed and reproduced later.
+This layer of DVC provides the ability to register data processing or modeling workflows or _pipelines_ that can be easily managed and reproduced.

 ![](/img/example-flow-2x.png) _Data modeling overview_